Flies and Mosquitoes of Dogs

 Evidence of small bite wounds is the usual sign.
 The flies are rarely found on animals.
-Sand flies are an intermediate host for visceral leishmaniasis, a disease caused by a parasite that infects the cells of capillaries and the spleen and other organs of humans, dogs, cats, and horses.
+Sand flies are an intermediate host for leishmaniasis, a disease caused by a parasite that infects white blood cells and the cells of capillaries, the spleen, and other organs of humans, dogs, cats, and horses.

 The tsetse flies (Glossina species) are important blood-feeding flies found in portions of Africa.
 Tsetse flies are the intermediate hosts for trypanosomes that cause the fatal diseases African sleeping sickness in humans and nagana in domestic animals.
 Both horses and dogs can die from trypanosome infection.
-The disease brings on a profound lethargy that ends in death.
-Dogs show progressive nervous system signs.
-Infected dogs often lose their sight, howl involuntarily, and die in what appears to be great pain.
+The primary signs of the disease are a fever that comes and goes, anemia, and weight loss.

 Control of tsetse flies is critical to the control of nagana and African sleeping sickness.
 Tsetse fly traps, bush clearing, fly screens, insect repellents, and insecticides are the traditional control techniques.
 Recently, programs involving the release of sterile male tsetse flies have offered hope for an environmentally friendly and effective control procedure for these dangerous flies.